What Should Los Angeles Seniors Know About HomeSafe Borrower Eligibility in 2026?

 4. Can non-permanent residents qualify for HomeSafe?

-Answer: Non-permanent resident aliens may qualify for HomeSafe only if the property is their principal residence, they have a valid Social Security number, and they prove eligibility to work in the United States.
+Answer: For Los Angeles homesafe borrower eligibility planning, non-permanent resident aliens may qualify for HomeSafe only if the property is their principal residence, they have a valid Social Security number, and they prove eligibility to work in the United States.

 How this looks in practice